If your employer has been negatively impacted by the COVID-19 pandemic, you know that a permanent layoff may be pending.

 Sometimes you can see the layoff coming, but it may not be easy.

 Using Google, with Google Alerts sent to your personal (not your work!) email account can help you see signs of trouble ahead.
 Read Using Google for Layoff Avoidance.

-Listen to the company gossip (within reason) and watch for changes in the company procedures with a focus on saving money, company budgets being squeezed too tightly, travel and/or hiring freezes, "key employees" leaving, abrupt senior management departures, management known to be seeking a buyer for the company or parts of it, outplacement firms asked to submit proposals, etc.
+Listen to the company gossip (within reason) and watch for changes in the company procedures with a focus on saving money, company budgets being squeezed too tightly, travel reductions, and/or hiring freezes.
+Also be wary of internally well-regarded "key employees" leaving, abrupt senior management departures, management known to be seeking a buyer for the company or parts of it, outplacement firms asked to submit proposals, etc.

 Tighter finances may only mean a temporary cash-flow problem, or it could indicate bigger problems, depending on what else is going on.